A good quality helmet that is much easier to adjust than other helmets.

 Helmets for kids over the age of one are a challenge.
-Most inexpensive models are big and bulky, weight a ton, don’t last and simple turn your child in a bobble head.
+Most inexpensive models are big and bulky, weight a ton, don’t last and simply turn your child in a bobblehead.
 At $30, the Joovy Noodle is an exception.
 Designed for kids ages 1 to 4, we tested the helmet with several testers and overall pleased with what we found.
 From aged 15-months to four-years, the Joovy fit snuggly across the board.
 With an adjustable-fit dial in the back interior of the noodle, the Noodle is incredibly easy to adjust from one child to the next.
 It has 14 vent holes with bug netting in the front and weighs a half pound.
 This helmet is easy for a young child to wear and still be able to control their neck and head movements, as was demonstrated in all of our testers.

 One standout feature of the Noodle is the threading of the chin straps through the back dial-adjust.
 In addition to stabilizing the helmet on smaller heads, the separated straps make the helmet much easier to get on.
-Like all helmet however, when placing the helmet on a child’s head, make sure the straps make a triangle around the child’s ear, with one strap in front and one in back.
+Like all helmets, however, when placing the helmet on a child’s head, make sure the straps make a triangle around the child’s ear, with one strap in front and one in back.
 The Noodle is also CSPC certified for use with children ages 1 and up (versus the standard 5 and up).

 Another favorite feature of the Noodle is the dual color chin buckle.
-The bright red buckle clips was very easy to spot, making the helmet easier to get on and off on a moving toddler.
+The bright red buckle clip was very easy to spot, making the helmet easier to get on and off on a moving toddler.
 The Noodle also includes a pinch-free buckle pad designed to prevent kids from being pinched during buckling.
 While it ultimately does it’s job when buckling the chin strap, after a couple of minutes of wear the pad slips out of place and became a nuisance.
 Finally, the Noodle has a built-in visor that shields a child’s face from sunlight as well as protects their face from falls directly forward.
-During testing our two-year-old tester tripped downhill on a driveway and fell on her face.
+During testing, our two-year-old tester tripped downhill on a driveway and fell on her face.
 Her face wasn’t scratched a bit because the helmet’s visor took the brunt of the fall, rather she complained that her hands and knees hurt.